-The Kentico Code upgrade tool provides a way to analyze projects and helps convert code that uses the Kentico API to version 12.
+The Kentico Code upgrade tool provides a way to analyze Kentico 9 projects and helps convert custom code to version 10.
 You can download the tool from the API Changes page on the DevNet portal.

 The tool has the following functionality: